OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-create-table.md

-This is the first step in a series of tutorials.
-Each one adds to the same project.
+In this step, you'll programmatically add a table to a worksheet, populate the table with data, and then format it.
+You'll also test that your add-in supports the user's current version of Excel.

-> [!NOTE]
+> [!TIP]
-> If you haven't already, please read [Excel add-in quickstart that uses jQuery](../quickstarts/excel-quickstart-jquery.md?tabs=visual-studio-code).
+> If you haven't already done so, please read [Excel add-in quickstart that uses jQuery](../quickstarts/excel-quickstart-jquery.md?tabs=visual-studio-code).
 In particular, be sure that you know how to sideload an Excel add-in for testing.

-This first tutorial shows you how to programmatically add a table to a worksheet, populate the table with data, and then format it.
-It also shows you how to test that your add-in supports the user's current version of Excel.

 ## Prerequisites